Students with a Disability

 - Applying for an exchange program

-The exchange process involves an application to the Global Learning Office followed by an application to a host institution.
+The exchange process involves an application to Study Overseas followed by an application to a host institution.
 You can read more about the overall process here.
-Before you commence your application, you should register with the Disability Service and organise an Access Plan with their assistance.

 As part of the application process, exchange applicants are required to find three preferences of destination, in accordance with the Preference Guidelines.
 While researching your preferences, you should look for information on their website about any relevant Disability / Support / Accessibility Service that institution may offer.